 Verey writes in his introduction to the original edition: ‘. . .
 Maybe [Witts] confided his daily activities to his diary rather than to his wife.
 It must have occupied quite a considerable time in his busy life, as he wrote at unnecessary length to our way of thinking.
 To make every point twice may be good practice in a sermon, but not in a diary.
 In making my extracts therefore I have had to reduce his verbosity - though not I hope his wit - for the sake of our readers.
 I have also endeavoured to use only those passages which illuminate the history of the city and county of Gloucester, paying special attention to the people Witts met, for they were the breath of life and Witts was a social being.
 Particulars of his day-to-day work, which take up the greater par of what he wrote, have, therefore, to some extent been excluded from these pages, owing to a certain dryness and greater suitability for the serious social historian, as have also the descriptions of his travels in other parts of England which do not have any direct application to Gloucestershire.’

-The ONDB provides a useful idea of the diary’s contents: ‘[It] exhibits his full participation in local social and cultural life.
+The ONDB says this of the diary’s contents: ‘[It] exhibits his full participation in local social and cultural life.
 Witts enjoyed dining out, and travelled in all weathers and by every means of conveyance - horse, phaeton, carriage, stagecoach, and steam train.
 He recorded new roads, buildings, and the spread of towns.
 Witts and his son both became keen botanists and conservationists, and he also helped organise the musical life of Cheltenham and Gloucester, attending many concerts.
 Quietly religious, Witts disapproved of hunting parsons and was generous to his parishioners.
 He records that he relied upon ‘three checks to the frailty of our nature; self-examination, prayer and professional study’.’

 3 January 1820